 Women on Mission : Women's Groups

-There are five women's groups that meet for prayer, missions education, practical service and fellowship:
+There are six women's groups that meet for prayer, missions education, practical service and fellowship:

 - The Day Group meets the second Tuesday of the month at 10:00 a.m. at the church.
+They participate in many mission support projects including sponsoring the Seafarers Caps project.
 Contact: Mrs. Anne Snipes.

 - Women of His Heart meets 2nd Monday of each month, 7:00 p.m. at the home of Missy Carnaggio.
-As a primary mission project locally.
+They sponsor many local mission support and mission action projects such as SisterCare and an annual family mission action project.

 - HIS International